esriram/Program-Repair/README.md

 # Program-Repair

+Project Structure - Bug A/Algo/Repair Models - Change datasets for each repair model to test performance.
+Bug A/Bug Collections/Datasets - Standard Bug Datasets that models are tested upon.

 With automatic validation, the ability of program repair models in finding and fixing bugs in new projects is zero.

 For example, consider this example bug with BugSwarm Dataset,